 These two stakeholder groups are the first line of support for victims and their relatives.
-Jointly, the consortium will carry out activities that include documentation of Human Rights abuses, capacity building sessions for various stakeholder groups (including training of police officers and GHRDs), community dialogues and creating spaces for mutual understanding and advocacy concerning the Sustainable Development Goal number 16.
-The UMKU project is implemented in Mathare, Kamukunji and Embakasi North.
+Jointly, the consortium will carry out activities that include documentation of human rights abuses, capacity building sessions for various stakeholder groups (including training of police officers and GHRDs), community dialogues and creating spaces for mutual understanding and advocacy concerning the Sustainable Development Goal 16.
+The UMKU project focuses on three urban settlements in Nairobi Country; Mathare, Kamukunji and Embakasi North.

 The unique composition of the consortium, two international and two community-based organisations with continuous presence in Kenya, has several advantages.
 On the one hand, it will allow for local ownership and a contextualised strategy built on local knowledge, updated analysis and power mapping.
 On the other hand, it is linked to international frameworks and global strategies on how best human rights abuses can be prevented and managed.